TechwriterSSchmidt/ChainJuicer/README.md

 **Easy to Build:** Designed around a widely available standard ESP32 Relay Board (LCTECH), this project requires **no custom PCB** and minimal soldering skills.
 It's the perfect entry point for DIY motorcycle electronics.

 **Easy to Install:** No coding skills required!
-Use the [Web Installer](#option-a-web-installer-recommended) to flash your ESP32 directly from the browser.
-Future updates can be done wirelessly via OTA (Over-The-Air).
+Use the [Web Installer](https://TechwriterSSchmidt.github.io/ChainJuicer/) to flash your ESP32 directly from the browser.
+Future updates can be done wirelessly via OTA (Over-The-Air) using the [latest firmware file](https://TechwriterSSchmidt.github.io/ChainJuicer/firmware.bin).

 ## Support my projects